 Welcome back to the wayfinding channel.
-I’m Paul Symonds and I am the wayfinding expert and this time I will explain some of the ways in which you can create opportunities to drive up income in airports.
+I’m Paul Symonds and I am the wayfinding expert.
+This time I will explain some of the ways in which you can create commercial opportunities in airports, using wayfinding design.
 These techniques though can also be applied to locations such as shopping centres and other large indoor spaces.

 Whether you are a UK airport or based somewhere else in the world, there are a number of techniques you can use to improve revenue using wayfinding.